Toterino/US-image-generation/README.md

 Forked CN: https://github.com/Toterino/ControlNet

+> **_NOTE:_** the hyperparameters / paths used in the code below are slightly different than the forked repositories; it is indicated clearly

 # Stable Diffusion
 The Official Stable Diffusion [repository](https://github.com/CompVis/stable-diffusion) was forked and used in conjunction with Justin Pinkney's (a ML researcher) [repository](https://github.com/justinpinkney/stable-diffusion) and their [guide](https://github.com/LambdaLabsML/examples/tree/main/stable-diffusion-finetuning) on finetuning.